OSGeo/grass-website/content/about/citation.md

 ---
 title: "Citation"
-date: 2024-07-28T05:05:05+05:00
+date: 2025-05-21T05:05:05+05:00
 layout: "general"
 ---

-## Citing GRASS GIS Software
+## Citing GRASS Software

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5176030.svg)](https://doi.org/10.5281/zenodo.5176030)

-Please cite GRASS GIS when using the software in your work.
+Please cite GRASS when using the software in your work.
 Here are some choices depending on the version used:

 - GRASS Development Team, 2024.
 Geographic Resources Analysis Support System (GRASS)